 Who can give me advice about my complaint or answer my questions about gas and electricity?

 Citizens Advice consumer service is the government funded service offering advice and information by telephone and online on a range of consumer issues, including gas and electricity.
 As well as being able to offer practical impartial advice, it can refer consumers to bodies that are better able to assist.

 Citizens Advice consumer service will refer all consumers it identifies as being vulnerable or potentially vulnerable, threatened with disconnection, or who have been disconnected, to the extra help unit which transferred to Citizen Advice Service on 1 April 2014.

-You can get further information about Consumer Futures by visiting its website at
+You can get further information on the Citizens Advice website

 Its powers include the right to investigate any consumer complaint about actual or threatened disconnection and to investigate complaints from vulnerable consumers.

 We don’t have a direct role in dealing with individual disputes between customers and energy suppliers.
 We collect information from a range of sources as part of our market monitoring activity, and keep markets under review to ensure that all licensees comply with the relevant legislation and licence obligations.
-If you want to find out more about how we do this, please look at our factsheet: Protecting Customers: Ofgem’s Enforcement powers [pdf].
+If you want to find out more about how we do this, see our factsheet: Protecting Customers: Ofgem’s Enforcement powers.

 There are circumstances in which a dispute between a network company and a customer may be referred to the Authority (our governing body) for determination.
 These circumstances are set out in statute, in particular, the Gas Act 1986 and the Electricity Act 1989 (the Acts) and in the licence obligations on network companies.
-For more information please see our guidance document: Ofgem guidance on determination of disputes [pdf].
+You can find more information in Ofgem guidance on determination of disputes [pdf].